sudhanshu16/vote_up_down/README.txt

  * Configure permissions in Administer >> People >> Permissions
    >> Vote Up/Down:

-  - access vote up/down statistics
+  - access vote up/down statistics:
      Users in roles with the 'access vote up/down statistics' permission will be able to see the votes performed by each user on its 'Votes' tab.

-  - administer vote up/down
+  - administer vote up/down:
      Users in roles with the 'administer vote up/down' permission will be able to modify the Voting API tag for Vote Up/Down votes.

-  - reset vote up/down votes
+  - reset vote up/down votes:
      Users in roles with the 'reset vote up/down votes' permission will be able to undo their own votes if it's also permitted in the configuration for the respective module.

-  - use vote up/down
+  - use vote up/down:
      Users in roles with the 'use vote up/down' permission will be able to actually cast a vote with vote up/down(for the callback).